deBUGger404/Scrape-AI/README.md

 # Scrape-AI

-`scrapeAI` is a Python library designed to intelligently scrape data from websites using a combination of LLMs (Large Language Models) and Selenium for dynamic web interactions.
+`Scrape-AI` is a Python library designed to intelligently scrape data from websites using a combination of LLMs (Large Language Models) and Selenium for dynamic web interactions.
 It allows you to configure the library to use a specific LLM (such as OpenAI, Anthropic, Azure OpenAI, etc.) and fetch data based on a user query from websites in real-time.
 The core functionality enables the agent-like scraping capabilities by leveraging natural language queries.

 ## Key Features